 Hosted by musical theatre superfan Arthur Hull (finalist on The Voice), this one leans into the humour, the chaos, and the surprisingly good songs that got lost along the way.

 It’s funny, self-deprecating, and perfect if you love theatre but don’t take it too seriously.
-Get your tickets here, because there’s something oddly comforting about seeing the flops get their moment.
+Get your tickets for the 2pm show here, because there’s something oddly comforting about seeing the flops get their moment.

 We love the unexpected, and this one delivers in all the right ways.
 Water Mirror blends taiko drumming, dance, acrobatics and some seriously impressive visual design into a performance that’s hard to pin down – but that’s the magic of it.

 Created by acclaimed artist Paulina Quinteros, it’s high-energy and visually striking, with lighting and projection bringing rhythm and movement to life.
 You’re not just watching it, you’re kind of pulled into it.
-An unforgettable experience for all ages that can be booked here.
+An unforgettable experience for all ages, the 2pm show can be booked here.

 2025 Program Highlights at Laycock Street Community Theatre